 Storytelling by Joel Taras

-Hi, i'm Joel and I'm here to tell you the story of Hanukkah, the jewish festival of lights.
+Hi, I'm Joel and I'm here to tell you the story of Hanukkah, the Jewish festival of lights.
 Chanukkah, if you're fancy but you don't actually have to make the “huh” noise.
 Hanukkah is a word in Hebrew that's translated to english so “ha” or “huh” either is cool.

-If you want to try making the “huh” noise you can, simply by pretending there's something caught in your throat or if you're really good at rolling your r's instead of doing it with the tip of your tongue to make the “rrrr”, if you do it wth the back of your tongue fast enough it makes a “huh”noise.
-So Hanukkah or Chanukkah, doesn’t matter, what does matter is that i am here to tell you the story of Hanukkah, the jewish festival of lights.
+If you want to try making the “huh” noise you can, simply by pretending there's something caught in your throat.
+Or if you're really good at rolling your r's, instead of doing it with the tip of your tongue to make the “rrrr”, if you do it wth the back of your tongue fast enough it makes a “huh”noise.
+So Hanukkah or Chanukkah, doesn’t matter, what does matter is that I am here to tell you the story of Hanukkah, the Jewish festival of lights.

 So, Judah Maccabee gathered all the jewish men and taught them very quickly how to use a spear and a shield and they formed a military group called the Maccabees, a super cool tribe of freedom fighters who were ready to stand up and fight for their rights.
 Now the Maccabees and Judah, they marched out of Jerusalem to go fight the Greeks - drive them off and regain their rights.
-And they left behind a group of civilians, women and children and they sought shelter in a temple.
+And they left behind a group of civilians, women and children.
+And they sought shelter in a temple.
 They had very limited supplies, they had a little bit of food and Jerusalem's in the desert- so it gets cold at night in the desert.
 And in one of the temples they found a small container full of oil.

 So this group of women and children had decided to take the small container of oil that they had found and burn it- to keep warm as the sun was going down.
 Now one small container of oil should really only last about one night, but they lit it anyway.
 They used the light from this fire to start fixing up the temple that they were staying in and they stayed warm.
-And they said prayers for their husbands the soldiers, the Maccabees who were out standing up to the greeks and then the night came and the desert grew cold and they gathered around the fire to stay warm.
+And they said prayers for their husbands the soldiers, the Maccabees who were out standing up to the greeks.
+Then the night came and the desert grew cold and they gathered around the fire to stay warm.